-Make sure you select a site that is large enough for your full class to cleanup.
-Depending on the grade of the students, you may want to select a site that allows you to keep an eye on all students at the same time (e.g., an open field).
+Make sure you select a site that is large enough for your full class to clean up.
+Depending on the grade of the students, you may want to select a site that allows you to keep an eye on all students at the same time (for example, an open field).

-- · Your school yard
+- \cdot your school yard

-- Trails close to your school
+- trails close to your school

-- · Common play areas in your community
+- common play areas in your community

-- · A public park
+- \cdot a public park

-- · The sidewalks along a neighborhood street
+- the sidewalks along a neighborhood street

-- · Vacant lots or parking lots (ensure you have owner's permission)
+- vacant lots or parking lots (ensure you have owner's permission)